-Figure S1.1 Occurrence maps of Tonella and Collinsia sister taxa.
+Figure A1.1 Occurrence maps of Tonella and Collinsia sister taxa.

-Figure S1.1 displayed the occurrence maps of Tonella and Collinsia sister taxa based on a total of 4862 herbarium records.
+The occurrence maps of Tonella and Collinsia sister taxa based on a total of 4862 herbarium records.
 The records per species are listed next to the species’ name on the map.
 Grey triangles are selfing taxa and black circles are outcrossing taxa.